code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-21-spring-jms-topic-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In this topic subscriber example, you learned how to configure Spring JMS so it sends/receives a message to/from a topic.
+In this topic subscriber example, you learned how to configure Spring JMS so it send/receive a message to/from a topic.

 Drop a line if you have any questions.

 Or just to let me know you found this post useful.

-Thanks.
+Thanks!